ZzzzzzzSkyward/DSTmodutils/Stex/README.md

     ----------
     0x00 - uint8[Data_Size]: Image Data

-This tools defaults both flags in the newer header spec (the only one used when writing) to high.
+This tool defaults both flags in the newer header spec (the only one used when writing) to high.
 If anyone knows the purpose of these flags I'd be grateful if you could share it with me.